open-company/open-company-web/README.md

 This will build, sign, notarize, and publish a tagged draft release to [GitHub Releases](https://github.com/open-company/open-company-web/releases).
 Navigate your way there, and if you're ready to roll the release out to customers, you can Publish the draft.
-Existing client installations will sense the new update, and automatically update in the background.
+Existing client installations will sense the new update, and automatically install it in the background.

 ## Participation